mariyam184184khan-web/california-house-price-prediction/README.md

   - **Bedrooms per Room vs. Median House Value**: negative correlation, possibly linked to overcrowding.
   - Redundant correlations (e.g., total rooms vs. total bedrooms) highlighted the need for careful feature selection.

+### Log Transformation of House Prices
+The target variable, **Median House Value**, was right-skewed.
+A log transformation was applied to normalize its distribution, stabilize variance, and improve model performance.

-### Log Transformation
+### Log Transformation of Skewed Features
-Several skewed features were log-transformed to normalize distributions and reduce the effect of extreme outliers:
+Several additional features were log-transformed to normalize distributions and reduce the effect of extreme outliers:
 - Average Rooms
 - Population
 - Population per Household